 – Adjustment Layers

-The first type of layer that uses layer masks is adjustment layers.
-When you create a new adjustment layer, you’ll notice that a new layer mask is created alongside it.
+When you create a new adjustment layer, you’ll notice that a new layer mask is automatically created alongside it.
 This makes it easy to start fine-tuning where your adjustments take place.

 – Regular Layers